ArielleF/Genetic-Ancestry-Social-Affiliation/README.md

 3. ***Permutations***: scripts for permutation tests to assess statistical significance in the the multivariate logistic regression models.
 4. ***Figures***: scripts for making main text and supplementary figures.

-### Data from this paper and used by these scripts can be downloaded from the Duke Data Reposity here:
+Data from this paper and used by these scripts can be downloaded from the Duke Data Repository: XXX link.

 Include simulation coding?